department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/learning-center-mvp-findings-summary.md

 **Implications**

 - We should revisit the design of the tags to make sure people know they're clickable.
-- Layering tags to refine results may be useful to people; the question of whether or not the tags were layered has come up with team members during design reviews as well.
-We should explore this for future iterations of the learning center.
+- Layering tags to refine results may be useful to people; the question of whether or not the tags were layered has come up internally with team members during design reviews as well.
+We should explore this for future iterations of the learning center if data indicates that many users want this.

 ### Template labels were helpful for most people when reviewing a list of articles.